buddhadonthavemoney/go-practice-snippets/ReverseJsonAPI/README.md

-API to take a JSON body and return the return inverted key value pair
+API to take a JSON body and return the inverted key value pair